 - Go flat, not curved.
 A curved screen adds barrel distortion at the top and bottom of the image.
-A curved screen also reflects light onto itself which can reduce contrast.
-Why do that?
+A curved screen also scatters light onto itself which can reduce contrast.

-- Go with a standard border of at least 1.5″ (about 40mm minimum).
+- Go with a standard, light-absorbing border of at least 1.5″ (about 40mm minimum).
 This helps to mask variations in setup, residual edge distortion and slight variations in content aspect ratios.

 - 2.4:1 is the industry standard aspect ratio.
 2.35:1 movies stopped being made in 1972.
 All the leading screen manufacturers make 2.4:1 so ask them for it.
 But if you have an older 2.35:1 screen then at least the Paladin lenses can adjust for it.